Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning.md

 **Idea Behind Neural Network**

-The idea behind the neural network was inspired by the human brain, researchers believed that a neuron in the brain is fired, when it crosses a threshold of sensitivity, the brain is a logical inference machine because the neurons are binary.
-Neurons compute a weighted sum of inputs and compare that sum to the threshold.
-It turns ON if it is above the threshold and turns OFF if it is below, and this is how a neural network works in a broader sense.
+The idea behind the neural network was inspired by the human brain, researchers believed that a neuron in the brain is fired, when it crosses a threshold of sensitivity, the brain is a logical inference machine because the neurons in our brain are binary.

+Neurons compute a weighted sum of inputs and compare that sum to a threshold.
+The neuron is activated if the weighted sum is greater than the threshold, or else the neuron remains inactive if the weighted sum is lesser than the threshold.

 **Difference between ML and DL**

 The main difference between an ml model and a dl model is the feature extraction technique.

-We perform feature engineering in a machine learning model manually and use our creativity and domain expertise to build better features for the model to learn.
-But for a deep learning model uses multiple layers of neurons(parameters) to learns extensive features from the data during training.
+We perform feature engineering in a machine learning model manually and use our creativity and domain expertise to build features for the model to learn from.
+But a deep learning model uses multiple layers of neurons(parameters) to learns extensive features from the data during training.

 The complexity of a neural network increases with the complexity of the data and the task at hand.
 A neural network is preferred less over the machine learning models because of the explainability and interpretability.

 While using neural networks, there is a trade-off between explainability and performance in terms of accuracy.
 Currently, there is active research being done to unravel the black box called neural nets.

 **General Equation of Neural Network**